Snowing The Goalie? What Is Snowing In Ice Hockey?

 The Penalty For Snowing In Ice Hockey

-As I said earlier, a snowing infraction is only given when the action is deemed to be deliberate.
-So who is responsible for deciding if snowing was intentional or unintentional?
+As I previously stated, a snowing violation is only issued when the activity is thought to be intentional.
+Thus, who gets to decide if the action was purposeful or not?

-• When a player skating towards the goalie suddenly speeds up as he gets closer to the goalie and digs his skates hard into the ice, causing ice shavings to fly towards the direction of the goalie.
+• When a player skating towards the goalie suddenly speeds up as he gets closer to the goalie and digs his skates hard into the ice, causing ice shavings to fly in the direction of the goalie

-• Snowing caused when a player skates forcefully towards the goalie when he will clearly be unable to catch up with the puck.
+• Snowing is caused when a player skates forcefully toward the goalie when he will clearly be unable to catch up with the puck.

 • Also, snowing resulting from staking towards the goalie after the whistle has been blown by the referee after the goalie has covered the puck will be counted as an infraction.